 If you are a Tenable SecurityCenter or Nessus subscriber, your Nessus scanner will already have the plugins required to perform compliance audits.
 Update your plugins to obtain them.
 Nessus Professional and Nessus Manager customers who have upgraded to Nessus v6.x will see compliance checks in the Nessus user interface.

-Finally, at the Tenable Support Portal on the "Downloads" page, Tenable has made several compliance audit policies available for download, as well as tools to help you develop your own policies.
+Finally, at the Tenable Downloads page, Tenable has made several compliance audit policies available for download, as well as tools to help you develop your own policies.

 Is there a charge for the compliance check plugins?